Lightning-AI/torchmetrics/docs/source/pages/overview.rst

 ***************************************

 If you want to directly optimize a metric it needs to support backpropagation (see section above).
-However, if you are just interested in using a metric for hyperparameter tuning and is not sure if the metric should be maximized or minimized, all modular metric classes have the ``higher_is_better`` property that can be used to determine this:
+However, if you are just interested in using a metric for hyperparameter tuning and are not sure if the metric should be maximized or minimized, all modular metric classes have the ``higher_is_better`` property that can be used to determine this: